-Waldorf withdraws water from three different aquifers; two of these aquifers have been impacted by excessive withdraw in the past decade.
+Waldorf withdraws water from three different aquifers; two of these aquifers have been impacted by excessive withdrawals in the past decade.
 MDE required Charles County to evaluate source water options and limit pumpage to minimize further impact on the aquifers and nearby users.
-As a result of MDE's direction and technical assistance, the County's engineer recently finalized a Water Source Feasibility Study.
-This study evaluated potential source options, including new surface water sources and wholesale purchasing, to address future demand.
+As a result of MDE's direction and technical assistance, the county's engineer recently finalized a Water Source Feasibility Study, which evaluated potential source options, including new surface water sources and wholesale purchasing, to address future demand.

-Additionally, MDE technical assistance staff provided the County with resources and guidance during inspections and other meetings to assist the County with implementing capacity-related improvements at 15 other community water systems owned by the County.
-A County-wide asset management plan with automated Preventative Maintenance Plan and hydraulic mapping of various distribution systems was developed and can be used by County plants that vary in size and condition to improve water quality issues.
-With enhanced capacity, the County also finalized its connection to a small deteriorated CWS with the use of the SRLF.
+Additionally, MDE technical assistance staff provided the county with resources and guidance during inspections and other meetings to assist them with implementing capacity-related improvements at 15 other community water systems owned by the county.
+A county-wide asset management plan with automated Preventative Maintenance Plan and hydraulic mapping of various distribution systems was developed and can be used by county plants that vary in size and condition to improve water quality issues.
+With enhanced capacity, the county also finalized its connection to a small deteriorated CWS with the use of the State Revolving Loan Fund.